codeconscious/ccvtac/README.md

 ## Reporting issues

-If you run into any issues, please create an issue on GitHub with as much information as possible.
-Thank you!
+If you run into any issues, feel free to create an issue on GitHub with as much information as possible (e.g., entered URLs, system information, yt-dlp version information).